-The Woods Hole Research Center’s Gilman Ordway Campus in Falmouth, Massachusetts, is a model in its use of energy, water, and environmentally friendly building materials.
-The campus consists of two buildings, the George M. Woodwell Building and the Carriage House.
+The Woods Hole Research Center’s Gilman Ordway Campus, in Falmouth, Massachusetts, is a model in its use of energy, water, and environmentally-friendly building materials.
+Currently, there are 2 buildings on the Ordway Campus.

-The 19,000 square-foot building has been the recipient of numerous awards for “green” building design, including the AIA/COTE Top Ten Green Projects in 2004, a first place in the “Places of Work: Small Buildings” category of the Northeast Sustainable Energy Association (NESEA) Green Building Awards in 2004, and an Honorable Mention in Environmental Design & Construction’s 2004 Excellence in Design Awards.
+The Center employed the firm of William McDonough + Partners for the Woodwell Building.
+The Woodwell Building has been the recipient of numerous awards for “green” building design, including the AIA/COTE Top Ten Green Projects in 2004, a first place in the "Places of Work: Small Buildings" category of the NESEA Green Building Awards in 2004, and an Honorable Mention in Environmental Design & Construction Magazine’s Excellence in Design Awards in 2004.

-In anticipation of an expansion of staff from 45 to 60 employees, the Center acquired an adjacent property, the Carriage House, in 2008 and integrated its renovation with the campus-wide energy strategy.
-The Center partnered with South Mountain Company (principal John Abrams), a design/build firm based on Martha’s Vineyard, to carry out a deep energy retrofit of the 1900 structure.
+In anticipation of an expansion of staff size from 45 to 60 employees, the Center acquired an abutting property in 2008 and has undertaken a deep energy retrofit of the structure (originally built as a carriage house and later converted to a three-apartment residence), integrating that with the campus-wide energy strategy.
+The Center partnered with South Mountain Company (principal John Abrams), a design/build firm based on Martha’s Vineyard.

-The Carriage House renovation was a logical extension of the successful approach used for the Woodwell Building.
-By further reducing direct HVAC loads through super-insulating the walls and ceiling, heating and cooling equipment needs were reduced.
-As a result of the reduced heating and cooling loads, smaller, even more efficient mechanical systems were needed, creating further reductions in electrical usage.
-In addition, the overall reduced peak heating and cooling loads allowed the use of air-source heating and cooling equipment, which is a simpler, less expensive system than the ground-source system originally designed for the Woodwell Building.
+The Carriage House renovation is a logical extension of the successful approach used for the Woodwell Building.
+Namely, by further reducing direct HVAC loads through super-insulating the walls and ceiling, heating and cooling equipment needs are reduced.
+As a result of the reduced heating and cooling loads, smaller, even more efficient mechanical systems are needed, which results in further reductions in electrical usage.
+In addition, the overall reduced peak heating and cooling loads allow the use of air-source heating and cooling equipment, which is a simpler, less expensive system than the ground-source system needed for the Woodwell Building.

-Consistent with the design intent of the Woodwell Building, the design-build approach for the Carriage House achieved high core efficiencies by employing a super-insulated building envelope, high-performance glazing, energy recovery ventilation, low energy use lighting, and the air-source heat pump system.
-Completed in 2010, the Carriage House has office space for fifteen employees.
+Consistent with the design intent of the Woodwell Building, an integrated design build approach to achieving very high core efficiencies was pursued by employing a super-insulated building envelope, high-performance glazing, energy recovery ventilation, low energy use lighting, and other efficiency strategies.
+This process resulted in the replacement of the existing oil heating system with an air-source heat pump system.

 Similar strategies have been employed in the development of both buildings on the Ordway Campus.
 Both projects applied proven conservation/building energy design and efficiency principles to reduce energy usage so significantly that CO2-laden fossil sources could be eliminated from the campus.
 Those principles include: